Nightgown: 21st century

 In the 21st century, nightgowns are predominantly worn by women.
 Common modern nightgown styles are made from cotton, satin, silk or lace and have embroidery or lace details with thin shoulder straps.
 Nightgowns have several different variations.
 Longer, cotton nightgowns are often referred to as "Victorian Nightgowns", having been influenced by similar styles in the late 19th century.
 Shorter nightgowns are also known as "nighties" and a common style is the "babydoll" nightgown which is generally lace and silk with a V-neckline.
 Other variations are the "shirt style" nightgown or the "slip dress" nightgown.

-Popularity

-In portraiture during the 17th and 18th centuries, high class members of society would often pose in their nightgowns, or casual day wear, for comfort and to display their exoticism.
-When the nightgown was redefined as sleepwear in the 20th century, it reached new levels of popularity amongst women as styles became more flattering and it entered the fashion world.

-Repurposed in fashion

 The variety of styles of nightgowns have pushed into daywear and are also often seen on the runway.
 Nightgown influence has been seen in street style clothes as well as high fashion.
 In the 1990s, designer Calvin Klein developed a line of nightgown style dresses which were simple, silk gowns that were short or reached the floor.
 As recently as 2019, actor Gwyneth Paltrow wore a sheer yellow lace nightgown on the red carpet at the Met Gala with a high neck and filled collar much like one from the 19th century.
 Other trends like beach slip tunics have been linked to the first variations of the nightgown, or nightdress, in the 17th and 18th centuries.
 Some scholars suggest that as daywear has become more relaxed over time, it has allowed for the nightgown to be repurposed into different styles people wear every day.